-Furthermore, this argument, that the distinction between the senses of being is derived from language, does not explain why Aristotle turns to change to articulate the number of sources, and thereby the number of being, instead of proceeding logically (logikōs) .
-Moreover, if the distinction between the senses of being were derived from an ontology of language, the fact that it happens to solve the impasse about change would be a truly spectacular coincidence, and would fly in the face of that other logos-based ontology, the poem of Parmenides.
+Furthermore, this argument, that the distinction between the senses of being is derived from language, does not explain why in Phys.
+I.7 Aristotle turns to change to articulate the number of sources, and thereby the number of being, when he should have proceeded logically (logikōs) .
+Besides, if the distinction between the senses of being were derived from an ontology of language, the fact that it happens to solve the impasse about change would be a truly spectacular coincidence, and would fly in the face of that other logos-based ontology, namely the poem of Parmenides.

 To more rigorously rebut the claim that language is the basis of ontological multiplicity in Aristotle, I want to argue for a stronger claim, namely, that the very distinction between form and the underlying thing depends on change.
-I shall try to make this claim plausible in two stages: (1) it is not clear that form and underlying thing can be distinguished on the basis of language alone, because predicate and subject are exchangeable; and (2) change appears to establish the distinction between form and material.
-The crucial point is that change establishes the particularity of being which makes a distinction between subject and predicate possible.
-I shall take these two stages in order.
+I shall try to make this claim plausible by making four points: (i) it is not clear that form and underlying thing can be distinguished on the basis of language alone, because in speech predicate and subject are exchangeable; (ii) change appears to establish the distinction between form and material; (iii) what distinguishes primary being is its singularity, its underlying character, and most of all, its ability to change; and finally, (iv) change establishes the particularity of being which makes a distinction between subject and predicate possible in the first place.
+I shall take the claims in order.

 (i) Based on predication alone, it seems impossible to make a stable distinction between the subject and the predicate.
 The claim that one of these is prior and the other is secondary is not immediately evident, even from an analysis of the grammar of sentences.
-For one thing, if we take an inventory of terms, for example, “tree,” “green,” “moisture,” we cannot tell by looking at the terms themselves which are subjects and which are predicates.
+For one thing, if we take an inventory of terms, for example, “tree,” “green,” “moisture,” we cannot tell which are subjects and which are predicates by looking at the terms themselves apart from their referents.
 Moreover, looking at usage does not solve the problem.
 In many instances of the A is B sentence form, we just do not say that B is A; for example, while we would say, for instance, that the tree is red, we would not then say that the red is tree.
-Nevertheless, each term can serve as either subject or predicate, for example, we say that a plant is a tree, and also that a tree is a plant.
-And if in a particular context we would not reverse them, nevertheless, in other expressions we do.
-The principle that distinguishes subject and predicate is not evident, or at least not straightforwardly evident from the terms or from usage.
-This ambiguity of subject and predicate enables the formulation of a Platonic “theory of forms,” in which the real beings are the predicates.
+Nevertheless, each term can serve as either subject or predicate, for example, we say that this plant is a tree, and also that a tree is a plant.
+And if in certain contexts we would not switch their roles, nevertheless, in other expressions we do.
+In sum: the principle that distinguishes subject and predicate is not evident, or at least not straightforwardly evident, either from the terms themselves or from usage itself.
+This ambiguity of subject and predicate is what enables the formulation of a Platonic “theory of forms,” in which the real beings are the predicates rather than the particulars.